 - If a person creates or emanates a detectable odor, including that of controlled substances, that disturbs other library customers or staff, they will be asked to leave until the situation is corrected.

-- Bicycles, skates, skateboards, collapsible scooters, wheelies, hover boards and other such items may not be used in the library including entryways or walkways and must be kept out of passageways.
+- Bicycles are not permitted in library buildings.
+Skates, skateboards, collapsible scooters, wheelies, hover boards and other such items may not be used in library entryways or walkways and must be kept out of passageways.

 - Smoking or use of tobacco products is not allowed in the library or within 20 feet of entryways.
 Smoking includes holding, carrying, burning, emitting, inhaling or exhaling the fumes or vapor of a lighted or activated pipe, cigar, cigarette or any electronic smoking device.